brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-lulu.md

 ---
 layout: article.njk
-meta_title: "Lulu from Final Fantasy X in DnD"
+meta_title: "How to Build Lulu from Final Fantasy X in DnD"
 meta_description: "Do you like magic?
 Do you like blowing things up?
 Do you want to be a goth princess?
 Lulu might be the DnD character you've been looking for!"
 author: "Brandon Gregory"
 section_name: final-fantasy